 By when will the new projects be selected?

 The funding decision is expected towards the beginning of 2024.
-However, this depends among others on the number of applications received.

 When are the new projects expected to start with their activities?